 - Labeling items: When you are playing with toys that are in a box, pull out one object at a time and say, hello to the items as you take them out.
 (For example: *Take out pig* “Hi Pig!” *Putting away toy* “Bye Pig!”)

 - Negation: Purposely give them the wrong item that they ask for.
 This will allow an opportunity for you to introduce to them how they can express “no.” It is important for your child to understand what “no” means.
 No is just a word to them until you put meaning to it.
-By providing opportunities for them to use the word, “no,” it allows them to understand the meaning of “no”.
-This also further helps with behaviors!
-Instead of your child engaging in a negative behavior due to them not getting what they wanted, they can simply learn how to say, “no,” or “I don’t want”.
+By providing opportunities for them to use the word, “no,” they allow them to understand the meaning of “no.”

 - Sabotage: Children love when you get silly with them!
 If you pick up an apple and your child knows that it is an apple, you can tell your child, “Wow!
 Look!
 I found a potato!”
 (Kids love to feel that they are smart and know more than you) This gives them the chance to elicit communication to tell you what it really is!